Bradley Beal: Professional career

-Washington Wizards (2012–present)
+Washington Wizards (2012–2023)

 All-Rookie honors (2012–2013)

 On April 13, 2012, Beal declared for the NBA draft, foregoing his final three years of college eligibility.
-On June 28, 2012, Beal was drafted with the third overall pick in the 2012 NBA draft by the Washington Wizards.
+On June 28, 2012, his 19th birthday, Beal was drafted with the third overall pick in the 2012 NBA draft by the Washington Wizards.

 Beal was named the Eastern Conference Rookie of the Month in December 2012 and January 2013.
 On January 4, 2013, in a game against the Brooklyn Nets, Beal scored a then career high 24 points and hit a clutch three-pointer to send the game to double overtime; the Wizards went on to lose the game.
 On January 17, Beal set a then career best with six three-pointers made in a loss to the Sacramento Kings.
 He went on to be selected to appear in the Rising Stars competition at the 2013 All-Star weekend.

 On April 3, 2013, it was announced that Beal would miss the remainder of the 2012–13 season with a right leg injury.
 At the end of the season, after playing 56 games, he was named to the NBA All-Rookie first team, and finished third in voting for the NBA Rookie of the Year award.

 First playoff appearance (2013–2014)

-On November 10, 2013, Beal surpassed his then career-high by scoring 34 points in an overtime loss to the Oklahoma City Thunder.
-He later set a then benchmark for his personal best by scoring a career-high 37 points in a loss to the Memphis Grizzlies.
+On November 10, 2013, Beal surpassed his then-career high by scoring 34 points in an overtime loss to the Oklahoma City Thunder.
+He later set a then-benchmark for his personal best by scoring a career-high 37 points in a loss to the Memphis Grizzlies.
 Beal finished as runner-up in the Three-Point Shootout at the 2014 NBA All-Star Weekend in New Orleans, losing to Marco Belinelli.
 At the time, Beal was the youngest competitor in the event's history.
 On April 29, 2014, Beal and the Wizards defeated the Bulls in the first round of the Eastern Conference Playoffs, moving the team on to the second round, a feat the franchise hadn't reached since 2005.
 In their series against the top-seeded Indiana Pacers, the Wizards lost in six games.